What is Toe Brachial Index?

 |TBI < 0.7||Abnormal|

-Specifically, TBI < 0.7 is associated with claudication, and a TBI < 0.2 is associated with pain at rest.
+Specifically, TBI < 0.7 is considered abnormal and is associated with claudication, and a TBI < 0.2 is associated with pain at rest.

 The absolute systolic toe pressure is also an important diagnostic parameter for Peripheral Arterial Disease.
 A normal toe pressure is about 30 mmHg less than the ankle pressure.
 A systolic toe pressure of less than 30 to 50 mmHg suggests chronic limb ischemia, according to the recommendations of the TASC group.